Organizational History

 - Create networking and continuing education opportunities for perinatal professionals: seminars, conferences, webinars, panel discussions, film screenings, etc.

-- Implement programs to improve maternal and infant health through consulting with ministries of health, health plans, clinics, hospitals, non-profit/non governmental programs, with the goal to provide evidence-based, mother and baby-centered, holistic and respectful maternity care programs aimed to address perinatal and child health inequities and disparities.
+- Implement programs to improve maternal and infant health through consulting with ministries of health, health plans, clinics, hospitals, and non-profit/nongovernmental programs to provide evidence-based, mother and baby-centered, holistic, and respectful maternity care programs aimed to address perinatal and child health inequities and disparities.

 - Provide training and certification programs in maternity care for health and human service providers and community members.